matlogica/quietcc/README.md

 # Error Analyzer for C++ Compiler

 A tool that analyzes and categorizes error messages produced by C++ compilers, helping developers filter warning noise and focus on critical compilation errors.
+Ignoring warnings isn't ideal programming practice, but often it's not possible to fix someone else's legacy code.

 ## The Problem